DataRootUniversity/ds-fundamentals/snake-project/DOC.md

         self.FOOD = FOOD_BLOCK
         self.WALL = WALL
         self.DIRECTIONS = DIRECTIONS
-        # Init a numpy matrix with zeros of predefined size - that will be the initial World
+        # Init a numpy ndarray with zeros of predefined size - that will be the initial World
         self.size = size
         self.world =
         # Fill in the indexes gaps to add walls along the World's boundaries